maxh/maxheinritz.com/_posts/2022-08-14-backend-entry-point.md

 ## In the revision source

-The entry point appears alongside user information in the revision source:
+The entry point appears alongside user information in a database row's revision source.

 ```json
 {